amirouche/socialite/README.md

 twice.

-Querying in RDF land happens via a language "similar" to SQL that is called SparQL.
+Querying in RDF land happens via a language "similar" to SQL that is called SPARQL.
 Basically, it's pattern matching with bells and dragons...
 That being said, sparky implements only the pattern matching part which makes coding things like the following SQL query: